-Arts Centre Melbourne’s flagship hip-hop and urban music mentoring program Dig Deep supports the development of young people aged 14 to 24 on Tuesday evenings in our new participatory community space The Channel.
-An incredibly diverse range of young artists work with a team of established hip-hop practitioners to create and present new work, develop peer mentoring skills and collaborate with young artists from other creative disciplines.
+Arts Centre Melbourne’s flagship hip-hop and urban music mentoring program Dig Deep supports the development of young people aged 14 to 24 years on Tuesday evenings (during the school term) in The Channel.
+An incredibly diverse range of young artists, and young leaders work with a team of established hip-hop practitioners to create and present new work, develop peer mentoring skills and collaborate with young artists from other creative disciplines.

 “Dig Deep has taught me that it doesn’t matter who is better…but the importance of doing your own thing…being authentic.”
 Participant